bbauska/LFS173x/README.md

 messages get delivered (we don't care how), and we only care about the content of each message.

-## What Protocols Matter for Controller Development? {#what-protocols-matter-for-controller-development .unnumbered}
+## What Protocols Matter for Controller Development?

 While it's important to understand that both layers of protocols exist, for the most part, Aries application developers (those building Aries